21 Things To Know Before Visiting The Lost City of Petra in 2023

-Petra, and the whole Jordan, is safe and stable.
+Petra, and the whole of Jordan, is safe and stable.
 There are no travel warnings against Petra so the biggest advice is to exercise caution in the same way you exercise caution in every other place in the World.
 We also feel we need to give you some advice: mind camels and horses.

-Beduins run around Petra in camels and horses and sometimes they don’t pay attention to visitors and visitors don’t pay attention to them: be aware of this while walking, hiking or climbing in Petra!
+Beduins run around Petra in camels and horses, and sometimes they don’t pay attention to visitors, and visitors don’t pay attention to them: be aware of this while walking, hiking, or climbing in Petra!